AceofFlips/AceofFlips/README.md

 - Hi!
 I'm Ace/Flippy/Flips/Madeleine.
 Yes, I have too many aliases.
 Yes, I will respond to all of them
 - I work on games in Godot
-- I am much more artistically talented than I am with code, but I can do both
+- I am much more artistically skilled than I am with code, but I can do both
 - Aromantic/Asexual (THOSE AREN'T PRONOUNS)
 - They/them (Those are pronouns)